-- 6.3.1 Staff operating outside or within the building would be potentially vulnerable to high temperatures and heatwaves.
-The building has roller shutter access for vehicles delivering materials for processing.
-In periods of high temperatures, the roller shutter doors can remain open to provide air flow into the building.
-The building will also provide shelter from direct sunlight for site operatives and waste. - 6.3.2 Periods of dry weather may increase the risk of dust arising from stockpiles of inert material.
-In this instance dust management and mitigation measures would increase i.e. more frequent dampening of stockpiles. - 6.3.3 In terms of increased winter temperatures which could exacerbate odour, the operator does not accept malodorous wastes on site therefore this is not considered to present an issue, and the risk is very low.
+6.3.1 Staff operating outside or within the building would be potentially vulnerable to high temperatures and heatwaves.
+The building is open fronted to enable access and egress by vehicles delivering materials for processing.
+The open fronted entrance to the building provides a flow of air through the building for staff.
+Being within a building will provide shelter from direct sunlight for site operatives.

+6.3.2 Periods of dry weather may increase the risk of dust arising from stockpiles of inert material.
+In this instance dust management and mitigation measures would increase i.e. more frequent dampening of stockpiles.

+6.3.3 In terms of increased winter temperatures which could exacerbate odour, the operator does not accept malodorous wastes on site therefore this is not considered to present an issue and the risk is very low.